smallwat3r/vim-hashpunk-sw/README.md

 # vim-hashpunk-sw
-A vim colorscheme based on hashpunk, which is based on pink neon.
+A green and contrasted version of hashpunk, which is based on pink neon.

 ![Alt text](https://github.com/smallwat3r/vim-hashpunk-sw/blob/master/screenshot/python.png)